 - The region is very vulnerable to the impacts of overfishing, and may be very slow to recover, having disastrous impacts on wildlife such as polar bears and seals.

 - The melting ice is not only opening up the area to fishing vessels but also to increased shipping activity.
 New shipping routes are being created such as the Northwest and Northeast Passages from Europe to Asia and Asia to North America.
+A record was set in 2017, with a ship able to navigate through the Northwest Passage, earlier in the season than ever before.

 - The rates that sea ice is retreating means that soon it will be possible for commercial shipping vessels to use the Northern Sea route as a viable alternative to the Suez Canal all year round.